-Key attractions of Onam festival: Traditional Malayalee recipes like Rasam, Payasam, Avial, brown rice and parippu curry are offered to guests in traditional green leaf, snake boat race and tiger dance are also exciting to watch.
+Key attractions of Onam festival: Traditional Kerala cuisine recipes like Rasam, Payasam, Avial, brown rice, and parippu curry are offered to guests in traditional green leaf, snake boat race, and tiger dance are also exciting to watch.

 13. Pongal – Displaying Gratitude To Mother Nature

-The first day is the Bhogi Festival devoted to Lord Indra for abundance of rain.
-On the second day, newly harvested rice and milk is cooked outdoor and offered to Sun God.
-Third day is for cattle worship and on the fourth day, Pongal or traditional coloured rice is offered with turmeric, betel leaf, and betel nuts.
+The first day is the Bhogi Festival devoted to Lord Indra for an abundance of rain.
+On the second day, newly harvested rice and milk are cooked outdoor and offered to Sun God.
+The third day is for cattle worship and on the fourth day, Pongal or traditional colored rice is offered with turmeric, betel leaf, and betel nuts.

 Where is Pongal celebrated: Tamil Nadu

-Key attractions of Pongal festival: Decorated houses with Kolam, bull taming contests, bonfire with agricultural wastes and worship for the family’s prosperity
+Key attractions of Pongal festival: Decorated houses with Kolam, the bull-taming contests, a bonfire with agricultural wastes, and worship for the family’s prosperity

-Suggested Read: 15 Winter Festivals In India You Must Attend
+Suggested Read: Top 19 Winter Festivals In India You Must Attend In 2021!